Skip to main content

 Residency requirements for brand owners and first importers

-An organization that supplies packaging and paper to residential consumers in Saskatchewan is obligated to report and pay fees on the supplied materials if it has residency in the province, whether as a brand owner or first importer.
+An organization that supplies packaging and paper to residential consumers in Saskatchewan is obligated to report and pay fees on the supplied materials if it has residency in Canada, whether as a brand owner or first importer.

 If an organization operates wholly or in part as a franchise with one or more franchisees in Saskatchewan, the franchisor is obligated for all their locations, regardless of whether the franchisor is resident in the province.